Skip to main content

 Three structural differences:

-1. Architecture: CALI ADU’s plans are architect-designed for site-specific permitting in California, not factory-built standardized boxes.
+1. Architecture: CALI ADU’s plans are designed in-house for site-specific permitting in California, not factory-built standardized boxes.

-3. Construction execution: CALI ADU’s contract includes construction with a guaranteed completion timeline; prefab companies typically deliver the unit and leave site work, foundation, utility connections, and finishing to the homeowner’s separate contractor.
+3. Construction execution: construction is performed on-site by an independent licensed GC — build it yourself, bring your own licensed contractor, or build with a vetted construction partner — working from a complete permit-ready plan set; prefab companies typically deliver the unit and leave site work, foundation, utility connections, and finishing to the homeowner’s separate contractor.

 What modern style variants are available?